 Everyone can be an excellent leader when everything is running smoothly, however, it takes substantially effective team management skills to keep your employees gathered and focused during hard times.

 Apart from adjusting yourself to others, you need to be aware of your own emotions as well.
 All of that takes a great deal of self-awareness and it’s really an ongoing process.
-The first step towards mastering yours and other people’s feelings is recognising that fear and anxiety can be overwhelming sometimes.
+The first step towards mastering your and other people’s feelings is recognizing that fear and anxiety can be overwhelming sometimes.

 A good leader finds ways to circumvent instinctive reactions by putting them into a less stressful context.

-Rationalizing these otherwise paralyzing emotions is key to control yourself from making irrational decisions.
+Rationalizing these otherwise paralyzing emotions is key to controlling yourself from making irrational decisions.
 This way you can help your team do the same by believing in your company’s vision and product.

 2. Self-esteem & humility

-Great leaders have another thing in common; they possess high levels of self-esteem.
+Great team leaders have another thing in common; they possess high levels of self-esteem.
 In order to increase your employee management skills, you need to be a master of yourself first.
 This essentially means not being prey to your emotions.
-Inferiority complexes, megalomania and any other unhealthy issues can and will impair your judgement.
+Inferiority complexes, megalomania, and any other unhealthy issues can and will impair your judgment.